Accessing Kartchner Caverns

 Motorized scooters are allowed on tours but due to the dimensions of the trails, some limitations exist.
 Scooters should have a width of 30” or less and a total length of 40” or less.
 If your scooter exceeds these dimensions, refer to the “Wheelchair Loans” section below.
 Motorized scooters should be electrically powered and have a closed cell battery.
 Scooters should have functioning brakes capable of parking on an incline/decline.
 Ramps exist at all access points to the tram and the first car of each tram is designed to allow an individual to drive onto the car and remain on the scooter during the tram ride.
 Ambulatory visitors that wish to store their scooter on the car and ride on the seat may do so as well.

 The cave trails include inclines/declines, periodic waiting/stopping areas and handrails through most areas.
-Crutches and walkers are not allowed on tours but canes with rubber tips are allowed.
+Crutches and walkers are not allowed on tours but canes with rubber tips and walkers w/hand brakes are allowed.
 The temperature and humidity may aggravate respiratory issues.
 If you have any issue that may cause difficulties on the tour, it is suggested that you use a park loaner wheelchair for your ease and comfort.
 Please refer to the “Wheelchair Loans” section below.

 If your personal wheelchair/scooter exceeds the recommended dimensions but you are able to use a wheelchair of these dimensions, manual wheelchairs are available for loan at the Discovery Center.
 An ID (drivers license, state ID card etc.) will be required to borrow a wheelchair.
 The ID will be retained at the Front Desk until the chair is returned.
 It is suggested that a designated person accompany each visitor in a scooter or wheelchair to assist or push if needed.
 Please remember that no additional items such as bags, purses, packs or bottled water, will be allowed on tours unless they have been approved for specific medical purposes at the Front Desk.